 Motorcycles or not, before you start to replace your tire’s valve stem (with the intention of not removing the tires), you need the necessary tools, such as a valve stem removal tool, a tire iron, a needle jack, jack stands, nose pliers, an air compressor with those, and a lug nut wrench.

-How To Replace Valve Stem Without Removing Tire – Step-by-step Guide
+Valve Stem Replacement Without Removing Tire – Step-by-step Guide

 Before diving into the steps, I must reiterate that replacing a valve stem without removing the tire is impossible in a vehicle with a TPMS system attached to the valve stem.
 Unfortunately, many modern vehicles have this feature.